furkandurmus/Movie-Recommender/README.md

 <img src="images/Loss.png" width="300px"/>

-Prediction outputs of the best weights:
+Prediction outputs of the model with best weights:
 ------------------------------------------------------------
 Recommended Top 5 Films for user 1